 Author: Kate Hughes

 Kate is a meditation teacher and founder of Kate Hughes Meditation, based in Windsor, Berkshire.
-Having spent 20 years practising Criminal Law, Kate decided to change her career having been unwell through stress some 4 years ago.
-Kate is passionate about teaching others the skills that they need to deal with the pressures of everyday life, without ever reaching burnout.
-As well as holding group classes, Kate Hughes Meditation offers 1-1 programmes and corporate sessions.
-Many employers now recognise the importance of their employee’s mental health, and Kate understands all too well the corporate environment that many clients have to work in.
-Her personal touch and relatability is the driving force behind her Company.
+Having spent 20 years practising Criminal Law, Kate decided to broaden her career path and qualified as a meditation teacher in 2018.
+Kate is passionate about teaching others the skills that they need to deal with the pressures of everyday life, without ever reaching burnout, whilst building a successful and happy life.
+As well as holding group classes, Kate Hughes Meditation offers 1-1 programmes and corporate courses in the workplace.

 For further details or to get in touch please use any of the following: